Should I Watch..? Tinker Tailor Soldier Spy

 What else should I watch?

 Considering that this is the first time that Oldman was nominated for an acting Oscar, it seems incredible given his enormous body of work.
-From a drug-addled Sid Vicious in Sid And Nancy (8), cinema's most notorious vampire in Francis Ford Coppola's Bram Stoker's Dracula (9), Harry Potter's werewolf godfather Sirius Black in Harry Potter And The Prisoner Of Azkaban (10) to the impossibly stylish villain Jean-Baptiste Emanuel Zorg in The Fifth Element (11) and his unforgettable crooked cop in Leon (12) - Oldman rarely gives a muted performance and is utterly captivating in these and many more pictures.
-How he hasn't won the award, I'm putting that down to him being British.
+From a drug-addled Sid Vicious in Sid And Nancy, cinema's most notorious vampire in Francis Ford Coppola's Bram Stoker's Dracula, Harry Potter's werewolf godfather Sirius Black in Harry Potter And The Prisoner Of Azkaban to the impossibly stylish villain Jean-Baptiste Emanuel Zorg in The Fifth Element and his unforgettable crooked cop in Leon - Oldman rarely gives a muted performance and is utterly captivating in these and many more pictures.
+He would eventually win his Best Actor Oscar in 2018 for his portrayal of Winston Churchill in Darkest Hour.